The SU Libraries MakerLab offers much more than just 3D printing. You can see the many different types of equipment we have below.

 We also have two LulzBot Taz 6s.
 These printers are roughly the same size as the older Taz 5, although its build area are slightly different (11" by 11" by 9.8").
 In addition to the features included with the Taz 5, the Taz 6 also has self-cleaning and self-leveling capabilities, and a more robust tool head.
 Visit the LulzBot website to see the Taz 6's full technical specifications.

 We currently have several different colors of filament available, as well as both PLA and ABS plastic.
 In most cases, we recommend using PLA unless your project has a need for the special qualities of ABS.
+You can also use PVA filament that dissolves in water to print support structures using our LulzBot Taz 6 that is equipped with a dual extruder.

-We use 1.75mm filament for our MakerGear M2 printers, and 3mm filament for our LulzBot printers.
+We use 1.75mm filament for our MakerGear M2 printers, and 2.85mm filament for our LulzBot printers.
 Unfortunately, at this time we do not allow patrons to use their own filament on our printers.
 Low quality filament or filament made of unusual materials can damage printers.
 If you have a need for a special type of filament, please let the MakerLab staff know and we may be able to acquire the necessary filament for you.

 The colors that are currently available are: